Film Spoilers and

 Jagged Edge (1985)

-Although Declared Innocent, Jack Forrester Was Guilty of Double Homicide; Forrester Was Killed In the Film's Conclusion by His Own Defense Lawyer
+Although Declared Innocent, Jack Forrester Was Guilty of Double Homicide; Forrester Was Killed in the Film's Conclusion by His Own Defense Lawyer Teddy Barnes

-The surprise, contrived twist ending of this early Joe Eszterhas-penned courtroom thriller with many surprises finally revealed the truth -- that accused suspect and newspaper magnate Jack Forrester (Jeff Bridges) was guilty of a double homicide the entire time (he killed his San Francisco wife-wealthy socialite/heiress Page Forrester (Maria Mayenzet) and the house maid in their remote beach house), although he was found innocent.
+The surprise, contrived twist ending of this early Joe Eszterhas-penned courtroom thriller with many surprises finally revealed the truth -- that accused suspect and newspaper magnate Jack Forrester (Jeff Bridges) was guilty of a double homicide the entire time (in the opening sequence, he killed his San Francisco wife-wealthy socialite/heiress Page Forrester (Maria Mayenzet) and the house maid in their remote beach house), although he was found innocent.
 He had inflicted a head wound upon himself, to detract suspicion.
 Jack's motive, argued by prosecutor Thomas Krasny (Peter Coyote), was to inherit his wife's entire SF Times publishing empire fortune.

 He was engaged in an unprofessional affair with divorced, retired criminal law attorney Teddy Barnes (Glenn Close), a divorced mother with two children.
 When she made the startling discovery in a closet of his damning 1942 Corona typewriter (with a unique typeface including elevated 't's', that were found in all of the anonymous letters), she told Forrester.
-As a result, he attempted to kill her.
+As a result, the killer attempted to eliminate her.